 The Ribeiro Joven (young) is the wine of choice for barflies pitching up for long chats on a low budget.
 Usually no more than €1.20 a glass; light, snappy and simple, with a perfume of white peach.
 As we sip, the short burst of fruit fades as quickly as the idle chat we are engaged in.
 Thirst quenching and totally gluggable, what more could you ask for?

 The Ribeiro DO wines are blended and not really meant for ageing although they can be made more complex by giving them more lees contact.
 It is the freshness and simplicity of these wines that are so attractive and it is easy to imagine pilgrims en route to Santiago de Compostela sliding countless copas of these wines into their bellies, recounting a blistered journey before staggering on towards the cathedral.

 The wines usually contain mostly the treixadura variety but can be blended with any of the following: Torrontés, Godello, Loureira, Albariño, Lado, Caíño blanco, Palomino and Albillo.

-Alborino offers more body, more tropical aroma and more roundness, whilst preserving its’ fresh quality, making it a perfect food wine.
-Galicia is very famous for seafood and you don’t have to look hard to find great plates of baby fried squids, octopus in the Galican style (mouth melting in olive oil, salt and paprika with slices of potato), gambas a la plancha (shrimps cooked over a hot pan with lots of salt and lemon), or cod served over chips made from Galician potatoes (the best in Spain).
+Albarino offers more body, more tropical aroma and more roundness, whilst preserving its’ fresh quality, making it a perfect food wine.
+Galicia is very famous for seafood and you don’t have to look hard to find great plates of baby fried squids, octopus in the Galican style (mouth-melting in olive oil, salt and paprika with slices of potato), gambas a la plancha (shrimps cooked over a hot pan with lots of salt and lemon), or cod served over chips made from Galician potatoes (the best in Spain).